riot/riot/doc/guide/index.md

 Tags will accept any object -- `{'key': 'val'}` `var mix = new function(...)` -- and will error out when any other type is passed to it.

-The `my-tag` definition now has a `getId` method added to it along with anything defined in the `OptsMixin`.
+The `my-tag` definition now has a `getId` method added to it along with anything defined in the `OptsMixin` except for the `init` function.

 ```
 function IdMixin() {